Fluorite Properties, Facts and Photos

 The Meaning of Fluorite

-The meaning of the word 'fluorite' comes from the Latin word 'fluere' meaning 'to flow'.
-This is because it has a very low melting point.
+The meaning of the word 'fluorite' comes from the Latin word 'fluere' which means 'to flow'.
+This is because fluorite has a very low melting point.

-Fluorite is widely used in industry where it's known as fluorspar.
-It's used in the manufacture of fibreglass, ceramics and opaque glass.
-It's also used in the chemical, iron and steel industries.
+Fluorite, also known as fluorspar, is widely used in industry.
+It's used in the manufacture of fibreglass, ceramics, and opaque glass.
+It's also used in the chemical, iron, and steel industries.

 Fluorite is known to have been used in ancient Egypt and was also mined by the Romans.
 Two fluorite cups from around 50 - 100 AD are housed in the British Museum. fluorite terminated crystal